 The following cholesterol lab tests are more specialized but give you extra information on your risk:

 - Apolipoprotein B (ApoB) – is a structural protein that attaches to the LDL particle.
 Each LDL particle has one ApoB molecule on it so when you assess ApoB levels it corresponds to the total number of LDL particles.
 It is the particle count that is more associated with atherosclerosis than the total cholesterol within the LDL particles (which is measured in the standard tests).
+You can check how you compare with other people in the population using this calculator.

 - Lipoprotein (a) – This is an LDL particle with an additional protein attached to it called apo(a).
 An individual’s level is genetically determined, some people don’t make it at all.
 High levels of Lp(a) are associated with early cardiovascular disease and valvular heart disease.
 Everyone should have it checked at least once in their life.